-SC orders mediation in Ayodhya Case, appoints 3 mediators to report in 8 week
+SC orders mediation in Ayodhya case, appoints 3 mediators to report in 8 week

-SC orders mediation in Ayodhya Case, appoints 3 mediators to report in 8 weeks
+SC orders mediation in Ayodhya case, appoints 3 mediators to report in 8 weeks

 New Delhi, Mar 08: The Supreme Court on Friday referred Ram Janmabhoomi-Babri Masjid land dispute case for mediation.